 With more than 40 miles of hiking trails, snowshoers will be sure to fall in love with Hickory Run State Park.
 Feel free to explore the fire tower and stream-side trails while enjoying expansive views of the Pocono Mountains and the Lehigh River.

 For a true backcountry wilderness experience, it doesn't get much better than the Quehanna Trail.
-This 75-mile trail will take the adventurers deep within the beautiful Moshannon and Elk State forests.
+This nearly 75-mile trail will take adventurers deep within the beautiful Moshannon and Elk State Forests.
 Bonus tip, dogs are permitted to join on the journey, as long as they’re on a leash!

-There are approximately 50 miles of hiking trails in Promised Land State Park and the surrounding Delaware State Forest, which allows for splendid opportunities to study, relax and explore in nature.
-Bruce Lake Natural Area focuses on non-motorized, non-equine, and non-bicycle travel.
+There are approximately 50 miles of hiking trails in Promised Land State Park and the surrounding Delaware State Forest, which allows for splendid opportunities to study, relax and explore in Mother Nature’s winter wonderland.
+The Bruce Lake Natural Area focuses on non-motorized, non-equine, and non-bicycle travel.
 The trails are not groomed and offer snowshoe enthusiasts an opportunity to experience the forest's beauty on a marked trail system.

-The Black Forest Trail is a true wilderness trail deep within the Tioga and Tiadaghton state forests.
+The Black Forest Trail is a true wilderness trail deep within Tiadaghton State Forest.
 The rugged trail encompasses many vistas as it winds up to heights overlooking Slate Run, Morris Run, Big Dam Hollow, Naval Run, and Pine Creek.
 There are many steep climbs, but the views are well worth the effort.

-Sinnemahoning State Park offers a winter loaner program for you to explore five miles of beautiful scenic trails by snowshoe.
+Sinnemahoning State Park offers a variety of programs throughout the winter to enhance the experience of exploring six miles of beautiful scenic trails by snowshoe.
 Keep your eye out for bald eagles, elk, and bobcats as you nestle yourself into the park’s outstanding wildlife habitat.